18F/content-guide/_pages/our-style/urls-and-filenames.md

 long domains.

 Paths are typically understood as hierarchies that become increasingly
-specific: `/content-guide/urls-and-filenames/` reflects that urls-and-filenames is part of content-guide.
-If this were a much larger guide, it’s possible that it could be divided further, for example `/content-guide/urls-and-filenames/creating-urls/`.
+specific: `/our-style/urls-and-filenames/` reflects that urls-and-filenames is part of our-style.
+If this were a much larger guide, it’s possible that it could be divided further, for example `/our-style/urls-and-filenames/creating-urls/`.

 Each level of a path should make it possible to find the content beneath
 it:

--   The content at the root level should reflect that `/content-guide/` is present.
+-   The content at the root level should reflect that `/our-style/` is present.
--   `/content-guide/` should make it easy to find `urls-and-filenames/`.
+-   `/our-style/` should make it easy to find `urls-and-filenames/`.

 Conversely, the user should be able to remove a level from the path and end up at the parent of the original content.